 If you have a heating system that runs on natural gas, it may have a pilot light which is responsible for lighting the fuel that keeps your home warm and comfortable.
 Pilot lights can go out due to a malfunction with the thermocouple, improper airflow, or because of a cracked heat exchanger.
 You will need the assistance of a trained heating professional to get the pilot light problem diagnosed, fixed, and re-ignited.

 Breaker has tripped

 If your furnace isn’t cycling on/off at all, the issue could be a tripped breaker.
 Fortunately, this is a problem that can easily be resolved by flipping the breaker back into the “ON” position.

 Be sure your vents aren’t blocked by furniture, curtains, rugs, or anything else.
 This is another problem that’s easy to take care of.

 If you have a furnace that is too small for your home’s heating needs, it’s likely been working overtime to keep your family warm.
 This extra strain on your system’s internal components could lead to a premature breakdown of the unit.
 When considering furnace replacement, work with an HVAC expert to ensure you’re getting a system that’s the right size and capacity for your home’s needs.

 Affordable heating system protection

-At Pivotal Home Solutions, we offer both Heating Repair and Heating Maintenance protection plans to help keep your home warm during the cooler months of the year.
+At Oncourse Home Solutions, we offer both Heating Repair and Heating Maintenance protection plans to help keep your home warm during the cooler months of the year.
 When enrolled in these plans, you can count on us to take care of your system’s annual maintenance, and you can also make a call to our friendly customer service representatives when you need to schedule an appointment for a repair.